 21. Premises.
 The ground, area, buildings, corrals, and equipment utilized to keep, hold, or maintain animals.
 (3-31-22)

-22. Quarantine.
-A written order, executed by the Administrator, to confine or hold animals on a premise or any other location, and to prevent movement of animals from a premise or any other location when the administrator has determined that the animals have been found to be or are suspected to be exposed to or infected with Brucella, or the animals are not in compliance with the provisions of this chapter.
-(3-31-22)

-23. Reactor.
-Cattle, domestic bison, swine or domestic cervidae are classified as reactors when their blood serum has been subjected to official serological tests and the test results indicate that the animal has been exposed to and infected with Brucella.
-Cattle, domestic bison, swine or domestic cervidae are also classified as reactors in the absence of significant serologic test results when other diagnostic methods, such as bacteriologic methods, result in the recovery of field-strain Brucella organisms, or a significant rise in the serologic titer occurs, or when other epidemiologic evidence of Brucella infection is demonstrated.
-(3-31-22)

 24. Re-Identification of Official Vaccinates.
 The identification of female cattle or other animals which have been officially vaccinated and identified, as provided in this chapter, and which have lost the official identification device or the tattoo has faded to the extent that it cannot be discerned.
 (3-31-22)

-25. Restrain.
-The confinement of cattle, domestic bison, swine, or domestic cervidae in a chute, or other device, for the purpose of efficiently, effectively, and safely inspecting, treating, vaccinating, or testing.

-(3-31-22)

 26. Restricted Movement Permit.
 A VS Form 1-27, or other document approved by the Administrator for movement of reactor or exposed animals in commerce.
 (3-31-22)

-27. State Animal Health Official.
-The Administrator, or his designee, responsible for disease control and eradication programs.
-(3-31-22)

 28. State/Federal Animal Health Laboratory.
 The official laboratory in Idaho that is approved by the Administrator and USDA/APHIS/VS, to conduct serologic and bacteriologic tests to detect Brucella.
 (3-31-22)

-29. Suspect.
-Cattle, domestic bison, swine, or domestic cervidae are classified as suspects when their blood serum has been subjected to official serologic tests and the results suggest infection but are inconclusive.
-If bacteriologic methods to culture Brucella from blood, milk or tissues were used, they did not yield field-strain Brucella.
-(3-31-22)

 30. Swine.
-All animals in the family suidae.
+All animals in the family suidae, owned by a person.
 (3-31-22)

 31. Test Eligible.
 Unless otherwise specifically provided in these rules, all sexually intact cattle and domestic bison twelve (12) months of age and over, and all parturient, and postparturient cattle and domestic bison regardless of age.
 (3-31-22)

-32. Wild Bison.
-All animals in the genus Bison that are not owned by a person.
-(3-31-22)

-33. Wild Elk.
-All elk that are not owned by a person.
-(3-31-22)

 011. Abbreviations.

-01. APHIS.
-Animal Plant Health Inspection Service.
-(3-31-22)

 02. AVIC.
 Area Veterinarian in Charge.
 (3-31-22)